You are considered a transfer student if: (click here)

 • January - April - Admission decision notifications sent to applicants on a rolling basis.

-• February 1 - Visual arts portfolios due.
-Portfolios cannot be submitted until the University Application is received.
+• January 15- Visual arts portfolios are due online (Portfolios cannot be submitted until the University Application is received.)

 • February 1 - University application deadline for all transfer applicants.
 However, because of the audition and portfolio process it is HIGHLY recommended that all Mason Gross transfer students complete and submit their application by December 1.